jacoblapworth/akahu-sdk-swift/src/react/checkbox.md

 The XUI Checkbox supports properties for use with forms like the HTML checkbox input, including `isRequired`, `name`, and `value`.

+XUI Checkbox can be used as a controlled component by providing the `isChecked` property.
+It can be used as an uncontrolled component by omitting `isChecked` and (optionally) providing a `defaultValue` property.

 ## Examples

 Checkbox presentation is driven by the two props, `isChecked` and `isIndeterminate`.